Creating Scriptless Functional Tests

 - By Xpath

-- Define the locator Value as a text string, for example, identify the object by its ID.
+In the Value field, define the locator as a text string.
+For example, you can enter the object ID.

 - Click Create.